 Language connects us and breaks down barriers.
 It is the key to forging relationships with people we wouldn’t otherwise be able to.

 Below is a selection of some photos from our trip to Ecuador and the Galápagos Islands.
-And if you’re planning a trip there you might enjoy these articles I write on my travel blog.
+And if you’re planning a trip there you might enjoy these articles I wrote on my travel blog.

 Want To Learn Conversational Hindi?